sathvikkk/shuttlebus_api/README.md

 config.py -- This is configuring the mysql database and importing mysql framework.

 main.py -- This is main application code for creating api and connecting the mysql and for mysql query.

-run app with  python main.py
+ Run app with  python main.py